albertparis/ipc-ynab-updater/README.md

 # IPC to YNAB Lambda Function

-This AWS Lambda function automatically updates multiple YNAB category targets based on the latest IPC (Consumer Price Index) monthly rate from the INE (Spanish National Statistics Institute).
+This AWS Lambda function automatically updates multiple YNAB category targets based on the IPC (Consumer Price Index) rate from the INE (Spanish National Statistics Institute).
+It supports both monthly and yearly update modes.

 ## Features

-- Fetches the latest IPC monthly rate from INE API
+- Fetches IPC rate from INE API with two update modes:
+  - Monthly: Uses the latest monthly rate
+  - Yearly: Compares current value with last December's value
 - Updates multiple YNAB category targets with the new rate
 - Maintains a history of updates in category notes
 - Sends detailed email notifications for successful updates and skips
-- Runs automatically on the first day of each month
+- Runs automatically on the 20th of each month
 - Secure credential management using AWS Systems Manager Parameter Store
 - Comprehensive test coverage
 - CI/CD pipeline with GitHub Actions